Reflecting on the ANZCCART Conference: A Step Forward in Ethical Animal Use in Education

 I look forward to applying the knowledge and connections gained from this conference to further enhance the education of veterinary nurses and to contribute to the ongoing dialogue about ethical animal use in our profession.
 Together, we can make significant strides in improving animal welfare and ensuring that our students are well-prepared to be ethical and effective professionals from day one.

-Jennifer Hamlin
+Written by: Jennifer Hamlin

 Principal Lecturer - Associate Editor – Executive Director - Council Chair